junxit/us-congress-bills-117/metadata.md

 - 2022-11-03 — Introduced in House
 - 2022-11-03 — Introduced in House
 - 2022-11-03 — Referred to the House Committee on Foreign Affairs.
+- 2022-12-06 — Committee Consideration and Mark-up Session Held.
+- 2022-12-06 — Ordered to be Reported Adversely by Voice Vote.
+- 2022-12-08 — Placed on the House Calendar, Calendar No. 158.
+- 2022-12-08 — Reported adversely by the Committee on Foreign Affairs.
+H. Rept.
+117-612.
+- 2022-12-08 — Reported adversely by the Committee on Foreign Affairs.
+H. Rept.
+117-612.